Dudley Moore: Later career in film, television and music

-In addition to acting, Moore continued to work as a composer and pianist, writing scores for a number of films and giving piano concerts, which were highlighted by his popular parodies of classical favourites.
+In addition to acting, Moore continued to work as a composer and pianist, writing scores for a number of films and giving piano concerts, among the highlights of which were his popular parodies of classical favourites.
 He appeared as Ko-Ko in Jonathan Miller's production of The Mikado in Los Angeles in March 1988.
 He appeared on Kenny G's music video "Against Doctor's Orders" from the album Silhouette.

 In 1991 he released the album Songs Without Words and in 1992 Live From an Aircraft Hangar, recorded at London's Royal Albert Hall.

 He collaborated with the conductor Sir Georg Solti in 1991 to create a Channel 4 television series, Orchestra!, which was designed to introduce audiences to the symphony orchestra.
 He later worked with the American conductor Michael Tilson Thomas on a similar television series, Concerto!
 (1993), likewise designed to introduce audiences to classical music concertos.

 Moore appeared in two series for CBS, Dudley (1993) and Daddy's Girls (1994); however, both were cancelled before the end of their run.

-Moore had been interviewed for The New York Times in 1987 by the music critic Rena Fruchter, herself an accomplished pianist, and the two became close friends.
+Moore had been interviewed for the New York Times in 1987 by the music critic Rena Fruchter, herself an accomplished pianist, and the two became close friends.
 By 1995 Moore's film career was on the wane and he was having trouble remembering his lines, a problem he had never previously encountered.
 It was for this reason he was sacked from Barbra Streisand's film The Mirror Has Two Faces.
 However, his difficulties were, in fact, due to the onset of the medical condition that eventually led to his death.
 Opting to concentrate on the piano, he enlisted Fruchter as an artistic partner.
 They performed as a duo in the US and Australia.
 However, his disease soon started to make itself apparent there as well, as his fingers would not always do what he wanted them to do.
 Further symptoms such as slurred speech and loss of balance were misinterpreted by the public and the media as a sign of drunkenness.
 Moore himself was at a loss to explain this.
 He moved into Fruchter's family home in New Jersey and stayed there for five years; however, this placed a great strain both on her marriage and her friendship with Moore, and she later set him up in the house next door.